osu-cascades/rugged-thread/README.md

 ## Deployment

+* Download Heroku CLI if you haven't already [Heroku](https://devcenter.heroku.com/articles/heroku-cli)
+* Add a remote in your local repo to the production application with `heroku git:remote -a https://git.heroku.com/rugged-thread.git`
-The production application is deployed to Heroku, be sure to add the remote to your local repo.
-Update Main before deployment.
-Push changes from Main using `git push heroku main`.
+* Push changes from main to Heroku using `git push heroku main`
+* If you've made changes to the database, run migration using `heroku run rails db:migrate`

 ### TODO